 The Project Team must have a Certifying Entity for both the General Partner and the Developer entities of the proposed project.
-A Certifying Entity must meet the DCA experience requirements and be determined to have the capacity to complete the proposed project.
+A Certifying Entity must that meets the DCA experience requirements and has effective control because it either be determined to have the capacity to complete the proposed project.
 Certifying Entities must show that they have the ability to exercise effective control of decisions on behalf of each entity.
 Effective control can be demonstrated by an entity or Principal that: